Connections Programs Overview

 Arrival

-When you arrive at the Fort Heritage Precinct, one of our session instructors will be waiting to direct your bus to the student drop off area.
+When you arrive at the Fort Heritage Precinct, one of our session instructors will be waiting to meet your bus at the drop off location.
 Next, the session instructor will guide you and your students to the program room and the students will be given an opportunity to drop off their belongings and have a washroom break.
 Finally, a brief introduction/orientation will be given before the students are divided into three groups and guided to their first sessions.

 9:30 Students arrive